Heidi Game: The game

 On the opening kickoff, the Jets were penalized for a personal foul against the Raiders.
 The Jets took an early 6–0 lead on a pair of Jim Turner field goals of 44 and 18 yards.
 The Raiders, led by quarterback Daryle Lamonica, who had been battling recent back and knee injuries, scored the game's first touchdown, taking a 7–6 lead on a 22-yard pass to receiver Warren Wells towards the end of the first quarter.
 The Raiders added to their lead when Lamonica threw a 48-yard pass to tight end Billy Cannon at the beginning of the second quarter.

 However, the Jets cut into Oakland's lead when Namath drove the offense 73 yards down field and ran the ball in for a 1-yard touchdown with five seconds remaining in the first half.
 The Jets lined up as if to kick the extra point, but holder and backup quarterback Babe Parilli tried to complete a two-point conversion pass, which fell incomplete.
 The Raiders led the Jets 14–12 at halftime.

 Approximately five minutes into the third quarter, Namath forged another Jets drive, following an interception by safety Jim Hudson, that ended with halfback Bill Mathis scoring a 4-yard touchdown behind blocking guard Dave Herman to give New York a 19–14 lead.
-The Raiders responded with an 80-yard drive that saw running back Charlie Smith score his first touchdown of the game on a 3-yard pass from Lamonica.
+The Raiders responded with an 80-yard drive that saw running back Charlie Smith score a touchdown on a 3-yard pass from Lamonica.
 The Raiders took a 22–19 lead on a two-point conversion with Lamonica completing the attempt to receiver Hewritt Dixon.
 During this drive, Hudson was ejected from the game after being called for a face mask penalty followed by a dispute with an official.
 As he left the field, he gave the jeering crowd the finger.
 The penalties caused the ball to be placed at the Jets' 3-yard line, and Smith scored for Oakland one play later.